abhishek-kumar-code/Redfish_Public/Specification.md

 Implementations shall support replacement of the default certificate if one is provided, with a certificate having at least a 4096 bit RSA key and sha512-rsa signature.

 ### Authentication
 * Authentication Methods

-	Service shall support both "Basic Authentication" and "Redfish Session Login Authentication" (as described below under Session Management).
-Services shall not require a client to create a session when Basic Auth is used.
+	Service shall support either "Basic Authentication" or "Redfish Session Login Authentication" (as described below under Session Management).
+If both are supported, services shall not require a client to create a session when Basic Authentication is used.
+Services shall not require authentication in order to create a Redfish Login Session.

 	Services may implement other authentication mechanisms.

 #### HTTP Header Security
 * All write requests to Redfish objects shall be authenticated, i.e. POST, PUT/PATCH, and DELETE, except for